 7. Turn failure into opportunity

-A beautiful aspect of video games is that failure is all part of the experience.
-When a gamer’s character dies, they end up at the beginning of the level or at their last checkpoint and get the opportunity to try again.
+A beautiful aspect of video games is that failure is just another part of the experience.
+When a gamer’s character dies, they start back at the beginning of the level or at their last checkpoint with the opportunity to try again.
 This is how gamers improve their skills and eventually succeed.

-You can transfer this awesome life skill to your classroom, by offering to let students redo assignments or quizzes if they initially score poorly.
-“This motivates students to learn for themselves in order to master skills and raise achievement, while eliminating the pressure or stigma of failure,” write Mike Acedo for TeachThought.com.
+You can transfer this awesome life skill to your classroom by offering to let students redo assignments or quizzes if they initially score poorly.
+“This motivates students to learn for themselves in order to master skills and raise achievement, while eliminating the pressure or stigma of failure,” writes Mike Acedo for TeachThought.

 8. Encourage teamwork

-Some of the most popular video games are MMORPGs (Massively Multiplayer Online Role-Playing Games), which encourage gamers to team up and use their individual strengths and specialties to benefit the whole team.
-As you gamify your classroom, look for ways you can encourage teamwork.
-This may be as easy as offering side missions that require multiple people to participate or requiring team projects in order for students to level up.
+MMORPGs, one of the most popular types of video games, encourage gamers to team up and use their unique strengths and specialties to benefit the whole team.
+As you gamify your classroom, look for ways you can encourage teamwork in the style of an MMORPG.